 Selling a car wash business requires careful planning that ideally begins years before the transaction.
 Successful exit planning maximizes business value, ensures smooth transactions, and protects confidentiality throughout the sale process.
+For a seller-focused guide to maximizing your sale price — including strategies for growing membership before listing and finding the right buyer profile — see our complete car wash seller's exit strategy guide for New York.
 This guide provides car wash owners with a comprehensive framework for preparing their business for sale.

 Why Exit Planning Matters